StanfordVL/GibsonEnv/README.md

 in docker terminal, start `/opt/websockify/run 5901 --web=/opt/noVNC --wrap-mode=ignore -- vncserver :1 -securitytypes otp -otp -noxstartup` in background, potentially with `tmux`
 5. Run gibson with `DISPLAY=:1 vglrun python <gibson example or training>`
 6. Visit your `host:5901` and type in one time password to see the GUI.

+If you don't have X server running, you can still run gibson, see [this guide](https://github.com/StanfordVL/GibsonEnv/wiki/Running-GibsonEnv-on-headless-server) for more details.

 B. Building from source